-The main task of the low-level control software is motion control including the generation of stable walking motions in real-time.
+The main task of the low-level control software is motion control including the generation of stable walking motions in hard real-time.
+To allow for precise and fast walking and smooth transitions between walking in different directions the walking parameters are interpolated between motion commands.
 To ensure real-time performance it is executed on a microcontroller board allowing a 10 ms control cycle.
 Motion generation is based on an inverse kinematics model of the 6 DoF robot's legs.
 For each time-step the pose of the robot's feet and hip is calculated and respective angles for the leg joints are calculated.
 The basic trajectories of hip and feet are based on ZMP theory and can be parameterized and altered at runtime [1].
 Stability control is based on the robot's gyroscopes.
-Readings of the gyros are used to generate balancing motions, e.g. with the robot's arms, and to calculate offset angles for the leg joints to compensate for disturbances detected by the inertial sensors.
+Readings of the gyros are used to calculate offset angles for the shoulder, hip and ankle joints to compensate for disturbances [14].

 The walking engine's parameters (e.g. different length and time variations during one stride) are well suited for optimization.
-By applying a newly developed optimization method a maximum walking speed of 40 cm/s in permanent operation was achieved [3].
+By applying a new, general optimization method developed by the team a maximum walking speed of 40 cm/s in permanent operation was achieved [3].
 From the accelerometer the robot detects if it has fallen down and to which side.
 The robot can stand up autonomously from lying on its back or its front side.
 The low-level control software also includes several hardware related drivers and a main control function which is executed at the robot's control rate.
-For software-in-the-loop testing the control function can be re-compiled to a DLL which can be executed within the Darmstadt Dribblers' multi-robot simulator [11].
+For software-in-the-loop testing the control function can be re-compiled to a shared library which can be executed within the Darmstadt Dribblers' multi-robot simulator [12].

-4.2 High-level Control Software (Cognitive Layer)
+4.2 High-Level Control Software (Cognitive Layer)

 RoboFrame.
 The base of the robot control software is the object oriented and platform independent framework RoboFrame (www.dribblers.de/roboframe).

-This robot middleware has been developed to match the special requirements in small sized light-weight robots, both legged and wheeled, with low payload abilities resulting from requirements for dynamical and inertially stabilized locomotion.
+This robot middleware has been developed to match the special requirements of small sized light-weight robots, both legged and wheeled, with low payload abilities resulting from requirements for dynamical and inertially stabilized locomotion.
 The framework provides flexible communication connections between the data processing parts of the applications, the so called modules.
 Currently packet and shared memory based communication is possible.
 The connections are established during runtime with very little overhead, thus allowing to change the layout of the application very fast.
 Very different deliberative or reactive behavior control paradigms may be realized on the basis of RoboFrame which has already been employed successfully on a variety of robots with different locomotion and onboard computing properties.

 For debugging and monitoring of the software, a graphical user interface based on the platform independent GUI toolkit QT is available.
 With the GUI it is possible to visualize any kind of data by extending the provided API.
 TCP based data connections to multiple robots are possible.
-For further details on the architecture, the framework and the modules see, e.g. [7, 8, 14]
+For further details on the architecture, the framework and the modules see, e.g. [6, 7, 15]

 Current modules.
-Mainly four interacting modules developed on the basis of RoboFrame are used for the Dribblers's humanoid robots: image procession, world modeling, behavior decision and motion control.
+Four main interacting modules developed on the basis of RoboFrame are used for the Dribblers's humanoid robots: image procession, world modeling, behavior decision and motion control (Fig. 1 right).